Piano Recital: Vadym Kholodenko

 Describing Vadym Kholodenko’s Playing

 Kholodenko’s playing is not about cold, polished perfection.
-It’s rather about richness in expression, through his very differentiated keyboard touch, which he used to make melodies—also secondary, hidden ones—sing.
-The piano tone he produced was warm and mellow in the soft / pp parts; at the same time, he was able to produce an astounding volume from the mid-size Steinway grand (B-211).
+It’s rather about richness in expression, through his very differentiated keyboard touch.
+And he used these to make melodies—also secondary, hidden ones—sing.
+The piano tone he produced was warm and mellow in the soft / pp parts.
+At the same time, he was able to produce an astounding volume from the mid-size Steinway grand (B-211).
 Hereby, he exploited the full sonority of the well-regulated instruments.
 However, his playing remained controlled at all times.
-He would never exceed the possibilities of the instrument, or let the sound degrade (I can’t remember a single instance of a twanging string).
+He would never exceed the possibilities of the instrument, or let the sound degrade.
+I certainly can’t remember a single instance of a twanging string.

-But beyond these, more technical aspects, I found Vadym Kholodenko’s playing extremely eloquent, rich in pictures and colors.
-He used rich agogics to achieve plasticity, to tell stories.
+However, beyond these more technical aspects, I found Vadym Kholodenko’s playing extremely eloquent, rich in pictures and colors.
+And he used rich agogics to achieve plasticity, to tell stories.
 Yet, his playing and acting seemed unpretentious.
 A great artist!